From Skirmish to War: U.S. Oil and Gas in the Crosshairs

 From a fire at Europe’s largest refinery to hurricane after hurricane slamming the U.S. Gulf Coast to a devastating earthquake that struck Mexico…

-These events helped send the price of crude soaring more than 58% in the second half of the year.
+These events helped send the price of crude soaring in the second half of the year.

 American companies capitalized…